Fiat 600: SEAT 600/800

-In Spain, the 600 model was made under the make of SEAT, from 1957 to 1973.
-Up to 797,319 SEAT 600 were made.
-The Spanish car maker exported them to a number of countries worldwide.
+In Spain, the 600 model was made under the make of SEAT from 1957 to 1973.
+Up to 797,319 SEAT 600 were made at time, and the Spanish car maker exported them to a number of countries worldwide.

 SEAT produced various derivatives of the original 600 model some of them with improvements and special fittings like the use of "suicide doors": the SEAT 600 D/E/L Especial an luxury version, the 'Descapotable' cabriolet, the 'Formicheta' commercial version, the 'Múltiple', the 'Savio', the 'Playera', etc.

-The most interesting version produced between 1964 and 1967 by SEAT is the SEAT 800, the sole four-door derivative of the 600 model which received a longer wheelbase.
-It was developed in-house by SEAT and produced exclusively by the Spanish car maker without any equivalent model in Fiat's range.
+One unique variation produced between 1964 and 1967 was the SEAT 800, the sole four-door derivative of the 600 model which received a longer wheelbase.
+It was developed in-house by SEAT and produced exclusively by the Spanish automaker without any equivalent model in Fiat's range.

-In addition, in Spain many car bodybuilders or companies associated with SEAT, manufactured several versions derived from the 600: ?750 Primavera', 'Rany', 'Milton', 'Serra', 'Gredos', 'Avia 50', 'Buggy', 'Siata Minivan', 'Siata Tarraca', etc.
+In addition, in Spain many car bodybuilders or companies associated with SEAT, manufactured several versions derived from the 600: '750 Primavera', 'Rany', 'Milton', 'Serra', 'Gredos', 'Avia 50', 'Buggy', 'Siata Minivan', 'Siata Tarraca', etc.

 The SEAT 600 was the most popular car in Spain of the twentieth century, because it was the first car that any Spaniard could buy and served to definitively motorize the country.
 It is a fundamental element of the well-known "Spanish miracle", the great industrial development that occurred in the 60s during the Government of General Franco.
 This great development transformed the country from an agriculture-based economy to the eighth industrial power in the world.